jbucky86/PiRaq_Companion_Installer/README.md

 hold left and right will reboot rpi

-i havent found a way to get it to the size i want by default so youll nee to plug in a keyboard just once and use ctrl - to size it. im atempting to do this via the encordor but everything i try also fails.
+i havent found a way to get it to the size i want by default so youll nee to plug in a keyboard just once and use ctrl - to size it. im atempting to do this via the encordor but everything i try also fails. but i will save after reboot. you only need to do this once

 The rest is on you